Keeley-Hammond/blog/_posts/2017-05-08-this-week-may-08.md

 * A quick bump for [AlterConf Portland, which has just started selling tickets.](https://alterconf.com/conferences/portland-or-2017) I'm extremely grateful to Ashe Dryden and AlterConf - I won my scholarship to Code Fellows at AlterConf last year.
 If you're in Portland, please attend and support: [AlterConf Tickets and Event Info](https://alterconf.com/conferences/portland-or-2017)

-Have a great week, everybody.
+Have a great week, everybody!